 - Your business display name (as you’d like it to be shown to users, max.
 10-15 characters)

 - Your customer service contact information (URL, email, and phone number)

 - Next, click on the Website tab and add your website, including the schema (http:// or https://).Then, verify your website URL in one of the following two ways:

 - If you do not currently have another account advertising with Shopping ads for the given domain, verify and claim the website in Merchant Center.

-- If you are currently advertising with Shopping ads for the given domain, claiming the site may interfere with ads served from other Merchant Center accounts you already have.
+- If you are currently advertising with Shopping ads for the given domain, claiming the site may interfere with ads or listings served from other Merchant Center accounts you already have.
 In this case, use Google Search Console to verify your domain, but do not claim it.
 Log in with a user who has access to the Merchant Center account created, navigate to Search Console, and add the property.